oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

     -- Create the vector.
 This will create a table containing the vector.
     -- That API call will also create a pipeline that loads the index and keeps it up to date

-    -- Create a vector index that points to the object storage location that contains the website files. dbms_cloud_ai.create_vector_index(
+    -- Create a vector index that points to the public object storage location that contains the website files.
+Since we are using a public object storage bucket; we don't to create a credential to access the public bucket.

+    dbms_cloud_ai.create_vector_index(
         index_name  => 'SUPPORT',
         attributes  => '{"vector_db_provider": "oracle",
-                        "object_storage_credential_name": "OCI$RESOURCE_PRINCIPAL",
                         "location": "https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u04/b/building_blocks_utilities/o/support-site/",
                         "profile_name": "SUPPORT_SITE",
                         "vector_table_name":"support_site_vector",